-- Exchange Information: Like the aftermath of a car accident, you should exchange information with the dog’s owner or caretaker so you can easily contact them after the incident, in part to verify the dog’s vaccination history.
-This information should include the person’s name, address, contact information.
+- Exchange Information: Like the aftermath of a car accident, you should exchange information with the dog's owner or caretaker so you can easily contact them after the incident, in part to verify the dog's vaccination history.
+This information should include the person's name, address, contact information.
 You should also get details about the dog such as its breed.

 - Witnesses: Whether you were bitten or your dog bit someone else, be sure to get contact information for anyone who witnessed the incident.
 If there is a need for a lawsuit or an insurance claim, eye witness accounts can provide a more accurate picture of what happened.

-- Animal Control: Filing a report with your local animal control agency helps to prevent future dog bites, and their investigation into the incident may help your own case.
+- Animal Control: Filing a report with your local animal control agency helps to prevent future dog bites.
+Their investigation into the incident may help your own case.